mathause/mplotutils/docs/installation.md

 ### Install latest released version

-Go to the [newest release on github](https://github.com/mathause/mplotutils/releases/latest), copy the URL of the `*.tar.gz` source file at the botton and then use pip to install it (i.e. `pip install ...`).
+Go to the [newest release on github](https://github.com/mathause/mplotutils/releases/latest), copy the URL of the `*.tar.gz` source file at the bottom and then use pip to install it (i.e. `pip install ...`).